 Folding collared shirts can be a daunting task for many.
 But the fact of the matter is that once you’ve got the hang of it, it is just as easy as folding any other article of clothing.

-In this step-by-step guide, I’m going to teach you how to fold your collared shirts in the classic front up style, but also with the modern file fold, and the compact Block Roll that will help you save some space and keep your shirt from wrinkling.
+In this step-by-step guide, I’m going to teach you how to fold your collared shirts in the classic front-up style, but also with the modern file fold that was popularized by Marie Kondo.

 So these folds are going to work for both short-sleeved and long-sleeved shirts.
 There is only a very slight alteration in how we fold in the arms between the two types.